manuelbomi/Enterprise-Airflow-Docker-Setup-for-Data-Engineering-and-MLOps/README.md

 # Enterprise Airflow Docker Setup for Data Engineering & MLOps

-* This repository provides a robust, production-grade Apache Airflow environment using Docker Compose, designed for building and running complex data engineering pipelines, CI and MLOps workflows.
+This repository provides a robust, production-grade Apache Airflow environment using Docker Compose, designed for building and running complex data engineering pipelines, CI and MLOps workflows.

-* The repository is complete with templates and examples for:
+#### The repository is complete with templates and examples for:

-- Data Engineering ETL pipelines

-- MLOps workflows
+🐳 Dockerized Apache Airflow with LocalExecutor

 - Enterprise orchestration

+- MLOps workflow

+- Data Engineering ETL

-- CI/CD with GitHub Actions for validation and testing
+✅ CI/CD with GitHub Actions for validation and testing :

-#### The repository templates and examples also features

-- Dockerized Airflow Environment
+- DAG syntax validation

-- Example DAGs with `BashOperator` and `PythonOperator`
+- Unit tests with pytest

+- Function argument passing (op_kwargs)

+- DAG templates for: BashOperator & PythonOperator

-- Retry logic, scheduling, and task dependencies
+🔁 Retry logic and task dependencies
--  Custom configuration via `.env` and `airflow.cfg`

 -  Visual monitoring through Airflow Web UI

 - Plug-and-play template structure for fast development

--  Ready for CI/CD integration and MLOps
+- DAG status visualization via the Airflow UI

+🧰 Production-ready and extensible

+---

 * The examples and templates provided are designed to be production-scalable, developer-friendly, and ready to integrate into large-scale data platforms and ML environments.